-We allocate a portion of the management fee, which currently equates to 0.7% of the direct and affiliated assumed premiums written by the Exchange, to the administrative services.
-The allocation of management fee for these services was 0.7% and 0.8% in 2021 and 2020, respectively.
-This portion of the management fee is recognized as revenue over a four-year period representing the time over which the services are provided.
+The management fee revenue allocated to administrative services was 0.70% of the direct and affiliated assumed premiums written by the Exchange for 2023, 2022, and 2021.
+This portion of the management fee is recognized as revenue over a fouryear period representing the time over which the services are provided.
 We also report reimbursed costs as revenues, which are recognized monthly as services are provided.
 The administrative services expenses we incur and the related reimbursements we receive are recorded gross in the Statements of Operations.